-The AMRC with Boeing operates from two purpose-built, factory-scale research facilities on the Advanced Manufacturing Park in South Yorkshire.
+The AMRC with Boeing operates from three purpose-built, factory-scale research facilities on the Advanced Manufacturing Park and The University Of Sheffield’s Advanced Manufacturing Campus in South Yorkshire.

 Our landmark Rolls-Royce Factory of the Future building is a 6400 sq m facility including workshop, laboratory, office and conference space.
-The building was opened in 2008 and extended in 2012.
+The building was opened in 2008 with funding from ERDF and industrial partners, and extended in 2012.

 The main open-plan workshop is focused on machining research, housing an array of state-of-the-art machining centres and other manufacturing equipment – see the research group pages for more detail.
-The workshop is designed to allow member companies to trial new technologies and processes before introducing them to their own factories.
+The workshop is designed to allow partner companies to develop and trial new technologies and processes before introducing them to their own factories.

 The AMRC Composite Centre is based in an 1800 sq m extension to the original Factory of the Future, housing a general workshop and a controlled environment including high-spec clean rooms.